-The program is designed to train scholars, teachers, resource specialists, and administrators for careers in academic institutions, public schools, and federal and state agencies.
+Our graduates are scholars, teachers, resource specialists, administrators, and educational leaders in academic institutions, public schools, and federal and state agencies.
 Doctoral level preparation is research oriented and qualifies graduates to be curriculum specialists in school districts or faculty in university positions.